 Fitbit trackers have a finely tuned algorithm for step counting which is designed to recognise intensity and motion patterns that are most indicative of people walking and running.
 When working at a desk, reading a book, or doing other arm movements, the tracker can sometimes pick up some extra steps if it thinks you are walking.
 This should not be a cause for worry.
-If, however, you feel there is a bigger problem, there are several things you can do to improve the accuracy of your device.
+If, however, you feel there is a bigger problem, there are several things you can do to improve accuracy.

 First make sure the wrist placement settings are correct.
 Your tracker should be about a finger’s width below your wrist bone.

 The second thing you can do, is to manually adjust the stride length which Fitbit calculates based on your height and gender.
 But you can only do this after you work out what it actually is.
 It’s a relatively simple process.
 Go to some place where you are sure of the distance.
 Count your steps as you walk across that distance, making sure you travel at least 20 steps.
 Divide the total distance taken by the number of steps to get your stride length.
 Your running stride can be calculated the same way.